Tribhuvandas Kishibhai Patel: Cooperative movement

 The former chairperson of the National Dairy Development Board, Amrita Patel remarked in her opening address at an event at the Institute of Rural Management Anand about the Tribhuvandas Foundation saying "[Tribhuvandas Foundation] works in over 600 villages in the state of Gujarat in the field of maternal and infant care.
 What is unique about the programme of the Foundation is that it rides on the back of milk.
 It is the village milk co-operative that appoints a village health worker and pays an honorarium to the village health worker to undertake the work.
 So it is milk paying for health."

 Patel was active until his death, working to set up cooperative organizations for farming commodities such as oil.
 In the days before his death on June 3, 1994, thousands of farmers from all over Kaira visited him, assuring him that the movement started in 1946 would be continued.
 In these last days, he frequently asked about Kurien who, despite the urgency conveyed to him, never visited him before his death.
 More incidents and details about Patel's life have not been reported in English, partly due to the lack of translation from the native Gujarati language.

-On finding out about the financial struggle and shelving faced by the production of a film on his mentor Sardar Vallabhbhai Patel titled Sardar, Patel made the financial contributions necessary to have the film completed and released.
-It is not known if he watched the film.